skion/docs.getdbt.com/website/docs/docs/deploy/advanced-ci.md

 ## Prerequisites
 - You have a dbt Cloud Enterprise account
-- You have Advance CI features](/docs/cloud/account-settings#account-access-to-advanced-ci-features) enabled
+- You have Advance CI features](/docs/cloud/account-settings#account-access-to-advanced-features) enabled
-- You use a supported data platform: BigQuery, Databricks, Postgres, or Snowflake
+- You use a supported data platform: BigQuery, Databricks, Postgres, or Snowflake.
+Support for additional data platforms coming soon.

 ## Compare changes feature {#compare-changes}